 ABSTRACT

-Privacy is receiving much attention with the increase in personalized biomedical datasets.
-Studies on genomic privacy have traditionally focused on protection of variants.
-However, molecular phenotype datasets (e.g. RNA-sequencing) can also contain substantial amount of sensitive information.
-Although there is no explicit genotypic information in them, an adversary can utilize subtle genotype-phenotype correlations to statistically link phenotypes to genotypes.
-This can be very accurate when high-dimensional data are utilized, and the resulting links can then be used to characterize sensitive phenotypes.
-Here, we develop formalism for the quantification of the leakage of individual characterizing information and the tradeoff between the total amount of this leaked information and average genotype predictability.
-Finally, we present a general three-step procedure for practically instantiating linking attacks.
-We showcase a particular realization of an attack for outlier gene-expression levels that is simple yet accurate.
-We then present applicability of this attack under different scenarios.
+Studies on genomic privacy have traditionally focused on analysis of individual identification using DNA variants in personal genomes.
+Molecular phenotype data, such as gene expression levels, are generally assumed as free of sensitive information.
+Although there is no explicit genotypic information in them, an adversary can utilize the publicly available genotype-phenotype correlation databases to statistically link phenotypes to genotypes.
+This can be very accurate when many phenotypes are utilized and the resulting links can be used to reveal sensitive personal information.
+Here, we develop frameworks and tools for quantification of the individual characterizing information leakage from phenotype datasets.
+These can be used for estimating leakage from large datasets before being released.
+We also present a general three-step procedure for practically initiating linking attacks.
+We showcase an attack using outlier gene-expression levels that is simple yet accurate.
+We then study effectiveness of this attack under different scenarios.

 INTRODUCTION

-Genomics has recently emerged as one of the major foci of studies on privacy.
-This can be attributed to high throughput biomedical data acquisition that brings about a surge of datasets1–3.
-Among these, molecular phenotype datasets, like functional genomics measurements, substantially grow the list of the quasi-identifiers4 which may lead to re-identification and characterization4–6.
+Genomic privacy has recently emerged as an important issue, particularly in light of a surge in biomedical data acquisition 1–3.
+Among these, molecular phenotype datasets, like functional genomics measurements, substantially grow the list of the quasi-identifiers4 which may lead to re-identification and characterization of individuals4–6.
 In general, statistical analysis methods are used to discover genotype-phenotype correlations7,8, which can be utilized by an adversary for linking the entries in genotype and phenotype datasets, thereby revealing sensitive information.
 The availability of a large number of correlations increases the possibility of linking9,10.